 The book retails at $60 and usually sold at $40 at Amazon, which is much better than the official book in terms of pricing.

 Possibly due to multiple authors, the headings are hard to follow and format is inconsistent.
-For example, some sections have summary while others do not.
+For example, some sections have a summary, while others do not.

 It is not a major issue but it comes across somewhat unorganized and affects the learning experience.